-The acquisition and ROI circuitry monitors incoming video signals and routes the active pixels to the multiple-tap data formatter.
-The NI 1427 can perform ROI acquisitions on all video lines and frames.
-In an ROI acquisition, select an area within the acquisition window to transfer across the host bus to system memory.
-If the area of the image you need is smaller than the camera output that appears in the acquisition window, select an ROI to speed up the transfer and processing times for the image.
+The acquisition and ROI circuitry monitors incoming video signals and routes the active pixels to the multiple-tap data formatter and SDRAM.
+The NI 1426 can perform ROI acquisitions on all video lines and frames.
+In an ROI acquisition, select an area within the acquisition window to transfer across the PCI bus to system memory.